oofem/oofem.github.io/_posts/2025-02-02-mpm-incompressible-elasticity-up-formulation.md

 To satisfy the B-B condition, the approximation order of displacement should be higher than that of hydrostatic pressure.
 In the following  we will consider 2D case.

-In the input deck, the _Variables_ ($u,p,w,q) can be set up using following syntax
+In the input deck, the _Variables_ ($u,p,w,q$) can be set up using following syntax
 ```
 Variable name "u" interpolation "feiquad" type 1 quantity 0 size 2 dofs 2 1 2
 Variable name "w" interpolation "feiquad" type 1 quantity 0 size 2 dofs 2 1 2
 Variable name "p" interpolation "feilin"  type 0 quantity 3 size 1 dofs 1 11
-Variable name "dp" interpolation "feilin" type 0 quantity 3 size 1 dofs 1 11
+Variable name "q" interpolation "feilin" type 0 quantity 3 size 1 dofs 1 11
 ```
 where _interpolation_ determines the interpolation used for specific field.
 Here we use quadratic approximation (_interpolation "feiquad"_) for displacement field and related test field and linear approximation (_interpolation "feilin"_) for pressure.
 The $u, w$ fields are vector fields (_type 1_) with physical meaning of displacement (_quantity 0_) and two degrees of freedom (_size 2 dofs 2 1 2_).